You can register your CV without any obligation.

 If you look good, chances are you will feel good.
 Allow plenty of time to present yourself to your best.
 Prepare your interview outfit: shine the shoes and plan grooming things like getting a haircut.
 Dressing well can increase your confidence as well as boosting your professional image.

-Make sure you know where you are going and allow time in your schedule for things to go wrong, but don't be too early, not everyone has a reception area!Takes your notes, questions, spare CV and job description with you in a neat folder.
+Make sure you know where you are going and allow time in your schedule for things to go wrong, but don't be too early, not everyone has a reception area!Take your notes, questions, spare CV and job description with you in a neat folder.
 Spend a few moments to recap the requirements for the job so that you are focused and confident.

 Switch your mobile phone off.